Kakao Mischa Produktion Kakao

 Forward with the Kakao blog!

-Ceremonial Kakao inspires!
+Ceremonial cacao inspires!
 Me too.
 Still and more than ever.
-And for me, inspiration is quickly followed by creation.
-As does the creation of ...
+And for me, inspiration quickly leads to creation.
+Just like the creation of t...

 What drives me and when do I stop?

-Bright blue sky and sunshine over Eibelstadt near Würzburg. -7°C make the human, animal and plant world freeze and pause.
-For me and my Kakao ...
+Bright blue skies and sunshine over Eibelstadt near Würzburg. -7°C make the human, animal and plant world freeze and pause.
+For me and my cocoa fai...